Understanding Anxiety: How Your Nervous System Affects Your Wellbeing

 7. Small Stressors Feel Big

-When the nervous system is already activated, even minor events can feel overwhelming.
+When my nervous system is already activated, even minor events can feel overwhelming.
+It’s as if the smallest hiccup becomes a mountain.

 8. You Struggle To Switch Off At Night

-Your body finally slows down but your mind begins processing everything from the day.
+As my body finally slows down, my mind begins processing everything from the day.
+It can be challenging to find peace.

 9. You Sometimes Feel Emotionally Flooded

-Strong emotions can appear quickly when the nervous system is overloaded.
+Strong emotions can appear quickly when my nervous system is overloaded.
+It’s like a dam bursting.

-When stress has lasted a long time, the nervous system may shift into shutdown to conserve energy.
+When stress has lasted a long time, my nervous system may shift into shutdown mode to conserve energy.
+This can leave me feeling detached.

 The Important Thing To Remember